d0tTino/docs-/docs/non-ai-research/composition-101-chaptered-intro.md

 ## Conclusion & Suggested Next Steps

-Across ten chapters you mapped the foundations of composition—from defining the core principles (Chapter 1) to practicing rule-of-thirds frameworks (Chapters 2 and 3), managing space and balance (Chapters 4 and 5), experimenting with advanced grids (Chapter 6), and mastering value design through Notan and intentional exceptions (Chapters 7–10).
-Treat the sequence as a toolkit: start each project by clarifying your subject, pick the grid or value plan that supports the story, and review the chapter-specific checklists before locking in details.
+Across eleven chapters you mapped the foundations of composition—from defining the core principles (Chapter 1) to practicing rule-of-thirds frameworks (Chapters 2 and 3), managing space and balance (Chapters 4 and 5), experimenting with advanced grids (Chapter 6), building value and color mastery (Chapters 7 and 8), and leaning into intentional exceptions, practice loops, and digital supports (Chapters 9–11).
+Treat the sequence as a toolkit: start each project by clarifying your subject, pick the grid, value, and color plan that supports the story, and review the chapter-specific checklists before locking in details.

 **Next steps and practice prompts**